AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_transit_gateway.md

 -> **NOTE:** Enabling or disabling `enable_gateway_load_balancer` requires that the FireNet interfaces also be disabled or enabled.
 For example, if the transit gateway currently has `enable_firenet` = true and `enable_gateway_load_balancer` = false, to enable `enable_gateway_load_balancer` you would first set `enable_firenet` = false and apply to disable the FireNet interfaces.
 Then you would set `enable_firenet` = true and `enable_gateway_load_balancer` = true and apply to reach the desired configuration.

 * `enable_gateway_load_balancer` - (Optional) Enable FireNet interfaces with AWS Gateway Load Balancer.
 Only valid when `enable_firenet` or `enable_transit_firenet` are set to true and `cloud_type` = 1 (AWS).
 Currently, AWS Gateway Load Balancer is only supported in AWS regions: us-west-2, us-east-1, eu-west-1, ap-southeast-2 and sa-east-1.
 Valid values: true or false.
 Default value: false.
 Available as of provider version R2.18+.
-* `bgp_polling_time` - (Optional) BGP route polling time.
-Unit is in seconds.
-Valid values are between 10 and 50.
-Default value: "50".
-* `bgp_hold_time` - (Optional) BGP hold time.
-Unit is in seconds.
-Valid values are between 12 and 360.
-Default value: 180.
-* `prepend_as_path` - (Optional) List of AS numbers to populate BGP AP_PATH field when it advertises to VGW or peer devices.
-* `local_as_number` - (Optional) Changes the Aviatrix Transit Gateway ASN number before you setup Aviatrix Transit Gateway connection configurations.
-* `bgp_ecmp` - (Optional) Enable Equal Cost Multi Path (ECMP) routing for the next hop.
-Default value: false.
-* `enable_multi_tier_transit` - (Optional) Enable Multi-tier Transit mode on transit gateway.
-When enabled, transit gateway will propagate routes it receives from its transit peering peer to other transit peering peers. `local_as_number` is required.
-Default value: false.
-Available as of provider version R2.19+.

 ### BGP over LAN
 * `enable_bgp_over_lan` - (Optional) Pre-allocate a network interface(eth4) for "BGP over LAN" functionality.
 Must be enabled to create a BGP over LAN `aviatrix_transit_external_device_conn` resource with this Transit Gateway.
 Only valid for GCP (4), Azure (8), AzureGov (32) or AzureChina (2048).
 Valid values: true or false.
 Default value: false.
 Available as of provider version R2.18+